 **Student projects must have an email from the supervising professor to verify current enrollment status before a permit is issued.
 Applications will not be processed until this correspondence is received.
 While there is not a permit fee for student projects, there will be fees associated with any City services required.

 Applications will not be considered submitted until the non refundable application fee has been paid.
-The fee is $150 if City services are required (Police, Fire, Transportation equipment, Park or City Hall rental, etc.) and $50 if they are not.
+The fee for all special Event applications is $150 if City services are required (Police, Fire, Transportation equipment, Park or City Hall rental, etc.) and $50 if they are not.
 The application fee covers the cost of staff review of the application/event plan and may not be waived.
-Please make checks payable to the City of Roswell.

 Applications must be reviewed by the public safety departments and any other departments affected by the event.
 There are times when changes to the event, including the date and time, may be necessary due to other events in the area or public safety concerns.
 For these reasons, applications should be submitted as follows: not less than two (2) weeks, prior to an event if City resources are not required, not less than thirty (30) days prior to a recurring event if City resources are required, and not less than sixty (60) days prior to a new event or recurring event with a change in venue/route if City resources are required.
 Applications may be submitted up to a year prior to the event and early submission is encouraged in order to secure your preferred date since the City can only accommodate one road closure per day.
 Any advertising of your event prior to receiving all the necessary approvals is done at your own risk